LibertyDSNP/spec/pages/Messages/Validation.md

 ## Content Correctness

-Like announcement correctness, validating content correctness will vary greatly depending on the content of the message, but generally, it will consist of verifying the overall structure of the activity pub object and format of values associated with each field.
+Like announcement correctness, validating content correctness will vary greatly depending on the content of the message, but generally, it will consist of verifying the overall structure of the activity streams object and format of values associated with each field.
 As previously stated, announcers may skip this check in the interest of performance, but clients and indexers must not.
-Specifically, the following rules detail how activity pub content should be validated:
+Specifically, the following rules detail how activity streams content should be validated:

 1. Content must be a valid JSON object as defined in [RFC7159](https://datatracker.ietf.org/doc/html/rfc7159).
 1. Content must include a type field matching one or more of the [core types](https://www.w3.org/TR/activitystreams-vocabulary/#h-types) or [extended types](https://www.w3.org/TR/activitystreams-vocabulary/#h-extendedtypes) defined in the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/) specification.
-1. Content must include all necessary fields associated with the given type defined in the [Activity Pub](https://www.w3.org/TR/activitypub/) specification.
+1. Content must include all necessary fields associated with the given type defined in the [Activity Streams 2.0](https://www.w3.org/TR/activitystreams-core/) specification.

-Additional fields not required or defined by the Activity Pub specifications may also be included in accordance with various extensions of the specification, such as [Mastodon](https://docs.joinmastodon.org/spec/activitypub/), [ForgeFed](https://github.com/forgefed/forgefed) or one of the many [potential future extensions](https://www.w3.org/wiki/ActivityPub_extensions) proposed by the [W3C](https://www.w3.org).
+Additional fields not required or defined by the Activity Streams specifications may also be included in accordance with various extensions of the specification, such as [Mastodon](https://docs.joinmastodon.org/spec/activitypub/), [ForgeFed](https://github.com/forgefed/forgefed) or one of the related [potential future extensions](https://www.w3.org/wiki/ActivityPub_extensions) proposed by the [W3C](https://www.w3.org).

 If the content of a message is no longer accessible, i.e. the URI of the message returns a 404 or 500 HTTP status, the message is invalid and should be ignored.
 It is also recommended that implementations provide a warning either in the console or directly to the user with the associated HTTP status.